askillindva/XmlTemplateGenerator/replit.md

 Preferred communication style: Simple, everyday language.
 Code organization: Very organized code structure with independent sub-applications for future scalability.
 Each sub-application should be in separate files (lsv.py, future_app.py) for easy management.
-HTML organization: Well-organized HTML templates for easy navigation and management.
+HTML organization: Well-organized HTML templates in separate folders under templates/ by sub-application for easy navigation and management.

 ## System Architecture